 Short and Heavy

-Rather than a description of Gimli son of Glóin, this is a prescription for heavy kettlebell swings and short sprints.
+This is a simple, effective workout of kettlebell swings and short sprints.
 Every minute on the minute, do ten swings with a weight that’s heavy for you and follow it immediately up with a short 5 second all-out sprint.
 Because the actual workout part of the workout will be short (but very intense), put every fiber of your being into the swinging and especially the sprinting.
 It doesn’t sound like much, but it will be after ten minutes.

 If you don’t have a kettlebell, any weighted object that’s able to safely pass between your legs will work.
 Sandbag, weight plate, dumbbell, small child, etc.

-The makeup of this workout depends on the equipment at your disposal.
+For ten minutes, play in the park.
 Most jungle gyms allow you to do some sort of pullup, so do some of those.
 If you can swing across from bar to bar, all the better.
 Climb poles, vault over barriers.
 Avoid taking the stairs and instead climb the structure itself.
 Crawl up slides, then slide back down and finish with a roll onto the ground.
+Climb any trees that are around, sprint any hills.
 Just keep moving as if you’re a kid on a candy-fueled bender.
-Maybe there are some hot lava monsters afoot, too.

-Spend ten minutes doing everything you can think of to move around on and interact with the playground equipment.
+Spend ten minutes doing everything you can think of to move around on and interact with the playground equipment and park environment.
 Ten minutes is long enough to get a great workout but short enough to evade suspicion.
-For more ideas watch this, this, this, this and this Primal Blueprint Fitness videos.
+Never stop moving.

 Do ten of these the first minute, nine the second, eight the third, and so on.
 The faster you perform the burpees, the more rest you’ll get until the next set.
 The slower you perform the burpees, the less rest you’ll need since the burpees will be easier.
 What do you choose?
 Where do you strike the balance between intensity and rest?
 That’s for you to find out.